smoli/AdventOfCode2022/Readme.md

 I really like the traits concept.
 Mostly use it for `Display`/`Debug` to print out info when figuring out why my algorithm doesn't do what I think it should be doing.

+# Day 11

+This was hard, because for the longest time I tried to manipulate a Vector I'm iterating over.
+I really need to learn the collection types and their features.

 # License

 See [here](LICENSE)